Q. What are my investment choices?

 U.S. Savings Bonds are backed by the full faith and credit of the U.S. government.
 Series I Savings Bonds pay a rate of interest based on the rate of inflation in the United States.
 A decline in the rate of inflation would reduce the portfolio yield.
 U.S. Savings Bonds have stated maturities of 30 years but can be redeemed after a 1 year holding period.
 They are considered as 1-year investments by the fund.

-The fund also invests in securities issued by a variety of U.S. government agencies which are not backed by the full faith and credit of the U.S. Government, but have credit risk that is considered to be low.
+The fund may also invest in securities issued by a variety of U.S. government agencies which are not backed by the full faith and credit of the U.S. Government, but have credit risk that is considered to be low.
 These securities include, among others, the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), and the Federal Home Loan Banks (FHLBs).

 The Common Assets fund is managed with a target of maintaining a constant $1.00 per unit price.
 Although the Common Assets fund has maintained a constant unit price since its inception (and is thus considered a relatively conservative investment choice), there can be no assurance that it will always be able to do so (meaning you could lose money).
 The underlying assets in participants’ accounts are valued on the basis of cost rather than market value, which means the asset value does not include unrealized gains and losses.

 Any investment earnings on Common Assets are posted to participants’ Savings Plan Accounts as of the end of each quarter and are reinvested in Common Assets.
 Earnings on Common Assets include accrued income and realized gains and losses.
 These earnings are shared proportionally by participants based on the average daily Common Assets balance in their Savings Plan Accounts during that quarter.
 Common Assets investments are made as soon as practical after funds are available.
 All expenses of managing Common Assets are borne by the company except for certain investment management fees of approximately 0.01% that are borne by the fund.
-By writing to the Savings Plan administrator, you may request a list of the assets that make up the Common Assets fund.
+By writing to the Savings Plan Administrator, you may request a list of the assets that make up the Common Assets fund.

 General information about indexed funds